Discord-Client-Encyclopedia-Management/Discord3rdparties/README.md

 # Discord Client Encyclopedia

-All 3rd party clients will update as needed.
+A non-exhaustive collection of Discord 3rd party clients and mods.

 ## Table of Contents